Sam Houston: President of Texas

 Victory in the Battle of San Jacinto made Houston a hero to many Texans, and he won the 1836 Texas presidential election, defeating Stephen F. Austin, who would receive the honor of having the city of Austin named after him, and Henry Smith.
 Houston took office on October 22, 1836, after interim president David G. Burnet resigned.
 During the presidential election, the voters of Texas overwhelmingly indicated their desire for Texas to be annexed by the United States.
 Houston, meanwhile, faced the challenge of assembling a new government, putting the country's finances in order, and handling relations with Mexico.
 He selected Mirabeau Lamar as vice president, Thomas Jefferson Rusk as secretary of war, Smith as secretary of the treasury, Samuel Rhoads Fisher as secretary of the navy, James Collinsworth as attorney general, and Austin as secretary of state.
 (Note: After Austin died of an illness in December 1836, Houston ordered a month of mourning.)
 Houston sought normalized relations with Mexico, and despite some resistance from the legislature, arranged the release of Santa Anna.
 Concerned about upsetting the balance between slave states and free states, U.S. President Andrew Jackson refused to push for the annexation of Texas, but in his last official act in office he granted Texas diplomatic recognition.
 With the United States unwilling to annex Texas, Houston began courting British support; as part of this effort, he urged the end of the importation of slaves into Texas.

-In early 1837, the government moved to a new capital, the city of Houston, named after him as the country's first president.
+In early 1837, the government agreed to move to Houston, a city named after none other than Samuel himself.
 In 1838, Houston frequently clashed with Congress over issues such as a treaty with the Cherokee and a land-office act and was forced to put down the Córdova Rebellion, a plot to allow Mexico to reclaim Texas with aid from the Kickapoo Indians.
 The Texas constitution barred presidents from seeking a second term, so Houston did not stand for re-election in the 1838 election and left office in late 1838.
 He was succeeded by Mirabeau B. Lamar, who, along with Burnet, led a faction of Texas politicians opposed to Houston.
 The Lamar administration removed many of Houston's appointees, launched a war against the Cherokee, and established a new capital at Austin, Texas.
 Meanwhile, Houston opened a legal practice and co-founded a land company with the intent of developing the town of Sabine City.
 In 1839, he was elected to represent San Augustine County in the Texas House of Representatives.